Available on Prime, Super Prime, and DSCR

 Write to us, we will contact you within 30 minutes.

 An ITIN mortgage is a home loan option available to individuals who do not have a Social Security number and instead use an Individual Taxpayer Identification Number (ITIN) for tax purposes.
-This type of mortgage is primarily used by non-U.S. citizens, including undocumented immigrants and foreign nationals.
+This type of mortgage is primarily used by non-U.S. citizens, including foreign nationals.

-The key differences include the use of an ITIN instead of a Social Security number, potentially higher down payments, higher interest rates, and sometimes more stringent documentation requirements.
+The key differences between an ITIN mortgage and a traditional mortgage include the use of an ITIN instead of a Social Security number, potentially higher down payments, higher interest rates, and sometimes more stringent documentation requirements.

 Yes, ITIN mortgages can help individuals build their credit history in the United States, similar to how traditional mortgages impact credit scores.